dotnet/source-build/Documentation/servicing/tagging.md

 git push 'git@github.com:dotnet/source-build' "v${sdkVersion}-SDK"
 ```

-If `upstream` is configured as `dotnet/source-build` command can be:
+If `upstream` is configured as `dotnet/source-build`, you can use that instead.
+You may need to do this, for example, if you don't use SSH authentication.
+If this applies to you, run this command instead of the fully-specified push:

 ```sh
 git push upstream "v${runtimeVersion}-runtime" && \